 Kennedy Center Alliance for Arts Education Network

-The Kennedy Center Alliance for Arts Network (KCAAEN) recognizes individuals, schools, and organizations that demonstrate outstanding support for the arts.
+The Kennedy Center Alliance for Arts Education Network (KCAAEN) recognizes individuals, schools, and organizations that demonstrate outstanding support for the arts.
 Partnering with other national education organizations in the evaluation process and recognition events, KCAAEN recognition programs encourage outstanding work that makes the arts an essential part of a student's education.

-Kennedy Center Alliance for Arts Education Network and National School Boards Association Award Program
+Kennedy Center and National School Boards Association (NSBA) Award Program

-Since 1989, the KCAAEN and the National School Boards Association (NSBA) have provided an annual award to a school board(s) that has demonstrated support for and commitment to high-quality arts education in its school district.
+Since 1989, the Kennedy Center and the National School Boards Association (NSBA) have provided an annual award to a school board that has demonstrated support for and commitment to high-quality arts education in its school district.
 This national award recognizes districts that have included all four major artistic disciplines - visual arts, music, theater and dance - in their programs.

 John F. Kennedy Center for the Performing Arts Schools of Distinction in Arts Education Award Program